matusm/Bev.IO.NmmReader/README.md

 The system is usually operated by a custom software (nmmcontrol.exe) running in a MS Windows environment.
 The results are stored in a multitude of text files with proprietary data formats.
 Depending on the measurement mode (scan or 3D mode, respectively) a number of different files are produced.
 The nonstandard data format together with some bugs in the control software complicates the correct data interpretation somewhat.
 This fact is reflected in the complex structure of this library.

-The API of this library allows to handle files produced by either mode of measurement in a consistent way.
+The API of this library allows to handle files produced by either mode in a consistent way.

 ## Library structure